Jamie Natalie: Departure from gymnastics

 After the 2000 Trials, Natalie was encouraged to continue training and try for the 2004 games.
 However, he spoke out against trying again, citing a need for more than sports training in his daily life.
 In addition, he said he did not want to sacrifice four years of his life for an uncertain chance and he mentioned the possibility of injury affecting a comeback.

 After his college career finished in the spring of 2001, Natalie stopped training.
 He entered medical school the next fall.
 When interviewed shortly before the 2004 Games, Natalie said:

 What's the point of working very hard for another four years to potentially not make the team again because of a random decision?

 Natalie received a medical degree from The Ohio State University College of Medicine in 2005 and is now a sports medicine physician.

+Legacy

+Natalie was inducted into the Delaware Sports Hall of Fame in 2010, and that same year he was also inducted into the Ohio State Athletics Hall of Fame.